 Market value: How much am I getting?

 When researching car insurance options, you may come across the term ‘market value’.
-This just means the amount you’d reasonably pay for your car on the open market, if you were to go out and buy it again.
+This just means the amount that the market would pay for the car at the time of the incident, taking into account its various factors including its conditions and kilometres.

 Agreed value: Locking in the price